unoplatform/uno/doc/blog/201809-UnoUnderTheHoodDependencyObjectGeneration.md

 We want to inherit from `ViewGroup` or `UIView`.
 We also want to inherit from `DependencyObject.` C# doesn't permit multiple inheritance, so what do we do?
-Since we can't change the iOS or Android frameworks, we opted instead within Uno to make `DependencyObject` an interface[].
-That allows an Uno `FrameworkElement` to 'be' a `UIView` and at the same time to 'be' a `DependencyObject.'
+Since we can't change the iOS or Android frameworks, we opted instead within Uno to make `DependencyObject` an [interface](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/interfaces/index).
+That allows an Uno `FrameworkElement` to be a `UIView` and at the same time to be a `DependencyObject`.
 But that alone isn't enough.

 What if you have code like this in your app?